MyNixOS website logo

 Let $Z$ denote the assigned treatment, $D$ denote the post-randomization intermediate variable, $X$ denote the covariates and $Y$ denote the outcome.
 Define $S = (D(0), D(1))$ as the principal stratum.

-• monotonicity: the monitonicity assumption assumes that $D(0)\leq D(1)$, and hence ruling out the existence of principal stratum $S = (1, 0)$.
-In PStrata, users explicitly specify all principal strata that are assumed to exist.
-This allows for more flexibility than the original monotonicity assumption.
+• Monotonicity: assumes $D(0)\leq D(1)$, ruling out the existence of principal stratum $S = (1, 0)$.
+In PStrata, users explicitly specify all principal strata that are assumed to exist, allowing more flexibility than the standard monotonicity assumption.

 Example

-Consider fitting a Bayesian principal stratification model on dataset sim_data_normal, with both S-model and Y-model involving only intercepts and no covariates.
-The Y-model is a linear model (gaussian distribution with link function being the identity function).
-Assume monotonicity and exclusion restriction on both $S = (0, 0)$ and $S = (1, 1)$.
+Consider fitting a Bayesian principal stratification model on sim_data_normal, with intercept-only S-model and Y-model.
+The Y-model uses a Gaussian family with identity link.
+We assume monotonicity and exclusion restriction on both $S = (0, 0)$ and $S = (1, 1)$.

 obj <- PStrata(